CesarOn2025/A02a_RootMatrix_Cesar_Noriega_ITA2376-/Luiz_Paludo_Comparative_Analysis/README.md

 My analysis journal is in a .docx file.

-I also included a contribution journal on what I did on my group project.
+I also included a contribution journal on what I did on my group project, that is also in a .docx file.

 Thank you